Celeriac and parsnip mash

 freshly ground black pepper, to taste

-Place boiled celeriac and parsnip in a heavy-based saucepan and add sufficient cold water to just cover.
+Place celeriac and parsnips in a heavy-based saucepan and add sufficient cold water to just cover.

 Place a lid on the saucepan and bring to the boil as quickly as possible, reduce heat and simmer gently.